danblundell/stageprompt/README.md

 - the transaction identifier is stored in the category field
 - the event type is stored in the event field
 - the event identifier is stored in the label field

-## Backdrop integration

-When sent to backdrop through the backdrop-ga-collector the event identifier is further broken down by colon allowing you to create finer grained namespaces for your event identifiers.